Just like TrueFire, another long-time veteran in the online guitar space, Guitar Tricks, has been helping guitar players around the world since 1998!

 Interestingly, when you enter a specific lesson via the jam station, for example.
 ‘7 String Metal Guitar’ as seen above, you find yourself within a metal technique playlist, which was part of the Metal course under ‘Collections’.

-The more I navigated through the platform, the more I learnt about how well-connected and structured the lessons, actually are.
+The more I navigated through the platform, the more I learned about how well-connected and structured the lessons, actually are.

 What Do Guitar Tricks Offer That Others Do Not?